Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 #### Snowflake

+Here are the requirements for this Quickstart Guide:

 - Account admin access to a Snowflake Enterprise or Business Critical account
 - Access to the TPCH dataset, specifically in the `SNOWFLAKE_SAMPLE_DATA` database and the `TPCH_SF1` schema.

+In the following step within this Quickstart Guide, you will be given instructions on how to sign-up for a Snowflake account.

 > aside negative
 >